devopsdays/devopsdays-theme/README.md

 To cut a new release, a tag must be created.
 This will trigger Travis to deploy a new release.
 Follow these steps:

+1. Add the appropriate tag to the latest commit.
+The tags are named by the SemVer version number of the theme, with only numbers (that is, `1.1.31` vs `v1.1.31`)
+1. Push to `origin master`, including tags (if you don't know how to do this, ask!)

+Once the Travis build has succeeded, update the changelog:

 1. Make sure you have the [`github_changelog_generator`](https://github.com/skywinder/github-changelog-generator) gem installed on your system
 1. Inside the repository, run `github_changelog_generator`.
 1. Run `git add CHANGELOG.md`
 1. Commit the changed file
-1. Add the appropriate tag to the latest commit.
-The tags are named by the SemVer version number of the theme, withonly numbers (that is, `1.1.31` vs `v1.1.31`)
-1. Push to origin master, including tags (if you don't know how to do this, ask!)
+1. Push to `origin master`

 # dev examples